hobbyiot/HELIUM-SENSORS/H2S-Dev V1.2/HW/README.md

 The size and mechanics and 2x20 connector connections of the Helium IoT Network Sensor Development board V1.2 comply with the recent RaspberryPi specifications.

+#
-The hardware of the Helium IoT Network Sensor Development board V1.2 is designed as an opensource project in the Altium Circuit Maker environment.
-To access project follow the links below.
+The hardware of the Helium IoT Network Sensor Development board V1.2 is designed as an open source project in the Altium Circuit Maker environment.
+To access the project follow the links below.

 https://workspace.circuitmaker.com/Projects/Details/sivanovbg/H2S-Dev-V12

 https://365.altium.com/files/AC741A32-A420-4803-868D-E6CB6756A587
 #
 More useful information: [H2S-Dev board Hardware description and features](https://github.com/hobbyiot/HELIUM-SENSORS/blob/main/H2S-Dev%20V1.1/DOCS/H2S-Dev%20board%20Hardware%20description%20and%20features.pdf)